 Another notable feature is that the ECtHR appears to hold on to the premise that a place of work should be considered a “private place” (see Niemietz v.
 Germany).
 This raises the question how the interests would have been balanced had the footage been recorded on what are considered business premises and what the implications for the protection of the Article 10 rights would have been.

-By Flutura Kusari, Ph.D. researcher at the Human Rights Centre of Ghent University, and Nani Jansen, Legal Director of the Media Legal Defence Initiative.
+By Flutura Kusari, Ph.D. researcher at the Human Rights Centre of Ghent University, and Nani Jansen, former Legal Director of Media Defence.
 This post first appeared on the Strasbourg Observers Blog and is republished with permission and thanks.